KxSystems/docs/docs/interfaces/prom/exporter/event-handlers.md

 ```

 !!!Note
+	* Example invocations of these event handlers can be seen [here](https://github.com/KxSystems/prometheus-kdb-exporter/blob/master/exporter.q)
-	* Once the relevant event handlers have been defined to update the metric values, the library can by initialized with a call to [`.prom.init`](user-guide/#initialize-library)
+	* Once the relevant event handlers have been defined to update the metric values, the library can by initialized with a call to [`.prom.init`](./user-guide.md#initialize-library)
 	* Updating `.z.*` handlers after the call to `.prom.init` will overwrite the Prometheus logic.
 Correct usage is to load all process logic before loading the Prometheus library.

 ## `.prom.on_poll`